taylorwood/taylorwood.github.io/_posts/2018-05-10-clojure-logic.md

 >Verbal arithmetic, also known as alphametics, cryptarithmetic, cryptarithm or word addition, is a type of mathematical game consisting of a mathematical equation among unknown numbers, whose digits are represented by letters.
 The goal is to identify the value of each letter.
 The name can be extended to puzzles that use non-alphabetic symbols instead of letters.

 I saw some similarities between this and the denominational sum problem above, and I was able to use the `productsumo` goal in solving this too.
-I need another, simpler summation goal too:
+I also need another, simpler summation goal:
 ```clojure
 (defn sumo [vars sum]
   (fresh [vhead vtail run-sum]